IllusionMods/KK_Plugins/README.md

 v1.2.1 Fixed an incompatibility with UncensorSelector<br/>
 v1.2.2 Updated for KK Darkness<br/>
 v1.3 Added a toggle button for Studio, removed hotkey<br/>
+v1.3.1 Fixed accessories and items attached by animations from turning invisible in AI version<br/>
 </details>

 #### InputHotkeyBlock